natasjaVgestel/natasjaVgestel.github.io/_posts/2019-04-02-day-onehundredtwenty.markdown

 date:   2019-04-02 12:37:39 -0600
 ---
 # Power on station:
-Palmer Station has power because of fuel.
+Palmer Station is powered by fuel.
 [Yesterday](https://natasjavgestel.github.io/blog/2019/04/01/day-onehundrednineteen) I helped with the fuel transfer.
 But what kind of fuel is it?
 This station uses low-sulfur diesel.
 This type of fuel is less polluting than the high-sulfur type (e.g. less particulate matter and sulfur emissions).

 Antarctica has been designated as an Emissions Control Area.
 A ban on high-sulfur fuel for cruise ships in 2011 was a welcome change to the delicate Antarctic environment.
 This ban was put in place by the International Maritime Organizations, an agency of the United Nations.